makramchahine/rosetta_drone/README.md

 # Rosetta Drone
 This repository contains all code run onboard the drone to complete online testinf for the paper "Robust Visual Flight Navigation with Liquid Neural Networks".
+For training/offline analysis code, see [this repository](https://github.com/dolphonie/drone_causality)

 ## Installation Guide
 ### Hardware